 Vantage Energy spokeswoman Nancy Farrar has not responded to Truthout's request for comment, but told the Denton Record-Chronicle the company was still deciding whether to pursue criminal charges.

-Dentonites like Briggle (and myself) have struggled for the last six years for regulation of the oil and gas industry's operations within city limits, exhausting every single institutional avenue available to regulate and reform the fracking (and re-fracking) of Denton's more than 281 gas wells, many of which have been placed dangerously close (within 200 feet in some spots) to parks, schools and homes in the city.
+Dentonites like Briggle have struggled for the last six years for regulation of the oil and gas industry's operations within city limits, exhausting every single institutional avenue available to regulate and reform the fracking (and re-fracking) of Denton's more than 281 gas wells, many of which have been placed dangerously close (within 200 feet in some spots) to parks, schools and homes in the city.

 My neighbors and I have seen violations of every shape and size, from gas companies operating without permits, to illegal dumping of fracking wastewater and spills, to gas well blowouts and subsequent evacuations of surrounding residential neighborhoods.